richardchankiyin/SampleMicroServiceApp/README.md

 - 35672 (Rabbitmq admin port mapped to docker rabbitmq 15672)

 ## Source Code explanation
+- authenticationservice and transactionservice
   - com.richard.authenticateservice and com.richard.transactionservice are the core packages.
 Application restapis are provided by AuthenticationserviceController and TransactionserviceController
   - AuthenticationserviceScheduledTasks and TransactionserviceScheduledTasks are controlling the implementation of scheduled tasks.
 These scheduled tasks are the background tasks
   - com.richard.authenticationservice.db and com.richard.transactionservice.db are controlling the implementation of database related activities
   - com.richard.authenticationservice.model and com.richard.transactionservice.model are POJO holding data
   - com.richard.authenticationservice.msg and com.richard.transactionservice.msg are controlling the implementation of messaging queue activities
   - com.richard.authenticationservice.process and com.richard.transactionservice.process are controlling the implementation of higher level domain logic.
 They will have domain level validation performed and call db/mq for data persistency or messaging
   - com.richard.transactionservice.api is controlling the restapi calls to external service (i.e. Authentication Service)

 ## API explanation
 - Authentication Service